fredtep/b64_HTML_img/README.md

-"To fill with interesting stuff"
+# To Fill with interesting stuff